LMP88959/NTSC-CRT/README.md

 One is for a command line program and the other uses my FW library (found here https://github.com/LMP88959/PL3D-KC) to provide real-time NTSC emulation with adjustable parameters.

-The famous waterfall 'rainbow' effect created as a result of dithering will show if it is compiled with `CRT_DO_CHK_C` set to 0
+The famous waterfall 'rainbow' effect created as a result of dithering will show if it is compiled with `CRT_DO_CHK_C` set to 0.
+Specially patterned black and white images can be encoded/decoded with color just like a real composite NTSC display.

 ## Compiling
 ```